zaphosting/docs/docs/dedicated-linux-enshrouded.md

 By this stage, you have finished the setup for your Enshrouded server.
 You can perform further server configuration through a configuration file found within the directory of your server.

-You will be able to adjust all configuration parameters by accessing and editing the **enshrouded_server.json** configuration file found in the root server directory.
+You will be able to adjust all configuration parameters by accessing and editing the **enshrouded_server.json** configuration file found in the root directory.
 ```
 nano /home/steam/Enshrouded-Server/enshrouded_server.json
 ```